 Have you ever heard of Kreuzenstein Castle?
 Neither have I despite living very close to it for the first 25 years of my life, just one and a half car-hours away, to be precise.
 Let’s dive deep and explore this Austrian architectural treasure that sits on top of a hill just a few steps from elegant Vienna.

 Europe has hundreds of amazing castles and palaces.
 The best known are the ones with great marketing campaigns, unique architecture or size, the ones that are easy to reach or those that were in the centre of very important historic moments.
 Then there are castles and palaces only the locals know about.
-Kreuzenstein Castle unquestionably belongs to this lesser-known group.
+Burg Kreuzenstein, as it’s known locally, unquestionably belongs to this lesser-known group.
+It’s also one of the most beautiful castles and top attraction near Vienna.

 Vienna is an amazing destination.
 It’s easy to travel to and a visitor needs at least a week just to see the most important monuments and sights.
 But if you are tired of crowds that flock to Viennese landmarks, seriously consider venturing out to the countryside to explore beauties that the crowds don’t know about.